digital-earths-global-hackathon/hamburg-node/content/homepage/prerequisties.md

 - Linux terminal
 - Python, including Matplotlib, Numpy, Xarray
 - Concepts of data visualization
-- nHandling of global 2D and 3D data in Climate science or similar fields
+- Handling of global 2D and 3D data in Climate science or similar fields